miasmith81/HTML-Mini-Project--About-Me-Page/read.md

 Can you review my page structure (headings hierarchy, sections) and identify one redundant or missing element?
 Implement one suggested change and note it in your submission.

-Made with love from Mia
+Made with ❤️ by Mia